verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 ### Web UI

 This property allow you to modify the look and feel of the web UI.
 For more information about this section read the [web UI page](web.md).
+For more information about this section read the [web UI page](web.md).

 ```yaml
 web: